nklein/sudoku-diagrams/README.md

 | `*diamond-proportion*` | `0.5` | size of diamond relative to cell |
 | `*dark-diamond-fill-rgb*` | `'(0.596 0.820 0.582)` | color of dark diamond |
 | `*light-diamond-fill-rgb*` | `'(1.0 1.0 1.0)` | color of light diamond |

+There are a number of parameters available for specifying how the cells marked with circles are rendered:

 | Circle Parameter | Default | Description |
 |-----------|---------|-------------|